It’s a gorgeous day to find out the different health benefits of saffron.

 How about you?
 Which health benefit of saffron will you need the most?

-Just a reminder, it is very important to first talk it over with your doctor or health professional if you’re allowed to consume saffron.
+Saffron is generally safe, but it is very important to first talk it over with your doctor or health professional if you’re allowed to consume it.

 It’s better to be safe than sorry.